 Paranormal and Supernatural is Normal for the Seer

 The ancient and indigenous cultures of the world were the pioneers of consciousness.
-Seers and shamans were engaging in different practices to push awareness and consciousness boundaries.
+Seers and shamans engaged in different practices to push awareness and consciousness boundaries.

 These ancient techniques are proven ways of breaking down the cultural boundaries that are the basis of the fear programming of the Western paradigm.
 Two examples are the ancient practice of the Shamanic Journey.
 The Enneagram process is an analytical approach for those not inclined to devel into the mystical side.